 Do you want to see what Sierra Nevada looks like right now?
 Visit it´s webcam!

 You have more time to travel?
-Then don’t miss a visit to Granada.
-We can write an entire article about this jewel located in the foothills of Sierra Nevada with a huge cultural, historical and monumental heritage.
+Then don’t miss a visit to Granada, this jewel located in the foothills of Sierra Nevada with a huge cultural, historical and monumental heritage.